outrera/free-game-art/foss-copyright-infringement-records.md

 - https://www.reddit.com/r/linux_gaming/comments/7zew3n/how_linux_community_steals_proprietary_assets/dunis9w/?context=3
 - https://www.reddit.com/r/BSD/comments/805m0w/how_linux_community_steals_proprietary_assets/duuh5uw/

+And due to Linux commies demanding my ban, Github has censored my repositories:

+    Hi Nikita,
+    Thanks for writing in.
+Your repositories were set to require a login to view following multiple reports from users concerned about their contents.
+This was done as an alternative to hiding or disabling the content entirely.
+    Thanks,
+    GitHub Support

 That is how these free speech hating communists censor dissent opinion, using phony reasons.
 Communism never changes.

 Here are a few quotes of typical open source advocates, regarding art theft: